rpryzant/code-doodles/notes/stats/mixed_effects_regression.md

 **A random effect is a confound which divides the data into subsets, and in each subset this variable acts on `Y` in a different way**.

 For example, let's say you recorded a bunch of men and women in various social situations and are attempting to predict politeness from vocal pitch. `pitch` is certainly a fixed effect; variations in pitch are predictive of `politeness` regaurdless of interview subject.
 But there are also the confounding factors of `gender` and `situation`, which likely affects pitch regaurdless of politeness.
-So we introduce
+So we introduce `gender` and `situation` as random effects, thereby assuming that these groups have different baseline vocal pitches and modeling accordingly.

+### Mixed models in R

+### Mixed models in Python